rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

 You'll want to keep rolling until you fill out
  23 11-bit words and 3-bits of the 24th word.
- The remaining 8 bits are calculated through a checksum which we'll discuss next.
+ The remaining 8-bits of the final word are calculated through a checksum which we'll discuss next.

 ![Paper Dice Rolls](/images/paper_dice_rolls.jpg)